kn8-codes/se_project_aroundtheus/README.md

 **Intro**

-This project was an excercise in creating a usable interface that is functional and visually appealing on all display sizes.
+This project is a work in progress to display the skills I have acquired

 **Figma**